AdaCore/spark2014/docs/ug/en/source/concurrency.rst

 Concurrency in |SPARK| requires enabling the Ravenscar profile (see `Guide for the use of the Ada Ravenscar Profile in high integrity systems` by Alan Burns, Brian Dobbing, and Tullio Vardanega).
-This profile defines a subset of Ada's concurrency features targeted at real time systems.
-In particular, it is concerned with determinism, schedulability analysis and memory-boundedness.
-This profile is compatible with the Ravenscar Ada run-time provided with |GNAT Pro| supporting task synchronization and communication, while remaining small enough to be certifiable to the highest integrity levels.
+This profile defines a subset of the Ada concurrency features suitable for hard real-time/embedded systems requiring stringent analysis, such as certification and safety analyses.
+In particular, it is concerned with determinism, analyzability, and memory-boundedness.

+In addition to the subset defined by the Ravenscar profile, concurrency in |SPARK|
-Concurrency in |SPARK| also requires that tasks do not start executing before the program has been completely elaborated, which is expressed by setting pragma ``Partition_Elaboration_Policy`` to the value ``Sequential``.
-Together with the requirement to set the Ravenscar profile, this means that a concurrent
+also requires that tasks do not start executing before the program has been completely elaborated, which is expressed by setting pragma ``Partition_Elaboration_Policy`` to the value ``Sequential``.
+Together with the requirement to apply the Ravenscar profile, this means that a concurrent
 |SPARK| program should define the following configuration pragmas, either in a
 configuration pragma file (see :ref:`Setting the Default SPARK_Mode` for an example of defining a configuration pragma file in your project file) or at the